eProsima/vulcanexus/docs/rst/tutorials/cloud/change_domain_discovery_server/change_domain_discovery_server.rst

     .. code-block:: bash

-        docker run -it ubuntu-vulcanexus:humble-desktop
+        docker run -it ubuntu-vulcanexus:iron-desktop

     Then, within the container, source the Vulcanexus installation with:

     .. code-block:: bash

-            source /opt/vulcanexus/humble/setup.bash
+            source /opt/vulcanexus/iron/setup.bash

 #.
 Setting up the development environment on the local host.
-    For this second option, it is necessary to have installed the ``vucanexus-humble-desktop`` package, since this is the one that includes all the simulation tools, demos and tutorials.
+    For this second option, it is necessary to have installed the ``vucanexus-iron-desktop`` package, since this is the one that includes all the simulation tools, demos and tutorials.

     Source the following file to setup the Vulcanexus environment:

     .. code-block:: bash

-            source /opt/vulcanexus/humble/setup.bash
+            source /opt/vulcanexus/iron/setup.bash

 .. _tutorials_router_change_domain_to_discovery_server_run_discovery_server: